Al Wakrah: Administration

 When free elections of the Central Municipal Council first took place in Qatar during 1999, Al Wakrah was designated the constituency seat of constituency no. 10.
 It would remain the headquarters of constituency no. 10 for the next three consecutive elections until the fifth municipal elections in 2015, when it was made the headquarters of constituency no. 20.
-Also included in its constituency is Mesaieed (as of the 2015 elections), Al Wukair, Ras Abu Fontas, Khawr al Udayd, Wadi Abu Saleel, Al Mashaf, and Al Naqiyan East.
+Also included in its constituency is Mesaieed (as of the 2015 elections), Al Wukair, Ras Abu Fontas, Khor Al Adaid, Wadi Abu Saleel, Al Mashaf, and Al Naqiyan East.
 In the inaugural municipal elections in 1999, Ahmed Jassim Al-Muftah won the elections, receiving 57.2%, or 636 votes.
 Hassan Abbas Abdul Rahim was elected in the 2002 elections.
 He retained his seat successfully in the next two elections in 2007 and 2011.
 For the 2015 elections, Mansour Ahmad Yousif Al-Khater was elected municipal representative.

 Demographics

 As of the 2010 census, the city comprised 8,436 housing units and 796 establishments.
 There were 79,457 people living in the city, of which 75% were male and 25% were female.
 Out of the 79,457 inhabitants, 81% were 20 years of age or older and 19% were under the age of 20.
 The literacy rate stood at 98.4%.

 Employed persons made up 73% of the total population.
 Females accounted for 12% of the working population, while males accounted for 88% of the working population.